 Satellite tagging studies will help determine locations of important killer whale feeding habitat and examine restoration possibilities via protection of important habitat or enhancement/protection of fish and marine mammal populations.
 We will continue the slow process of examining feeding habits of killer whales using observational and chemical techniques and provide data to aid in examination of effects of predation on the the nearshore ecosystem and on relevant prey species.
 Data from this project will be suitable for use in future modeling projects.
 Harbor seals are currently known to be a major prey item for the AT1 transient killer whales, and we are concerned that sea otters could also become an important prey.
-Recent evidence from stomach contents that indicates AT1 whales are preying on sea otters to some extent.
+Recent evidence from stomach contents indicates AT1 whales are preying on sea otters to some extent.
 Also, resident killer whales, including AB pod, are important near-shore predators on salmon.
-Previous work (Saulitis et al 2000) has indicated specific species may be important: detailed food habits studies will more clearly delineate species of salmon involved and examine the restoration potential of producing/protecting particular salmon species.
+Previous work (Saulitis et al 2000) has indicated specific species may be important: detailed food habits studies will more clearly delineate species of salmon involved and determine if other species are also important and examine the restoration potential of producing/protecting particular salmon species.

 An important part of the restoration plan is the long term monitoring of non-recovering and not-recovered resources.
 An annual killer whale database of spanning 23 years now exists with an associated spatial database in GIS format.
 Details of all encounters as well as behavioral data in a spatial context are readily available.
-This is linked to our photographic identification database that includes identifications of all individuals from each frame of film for every encounter logged in the GIS system.
+This is linked to our photographic identification database that includes identifications of all individuals from each frame of film for every encounter.

 Restoration also has a strong community involvement aspect to foster understanding and reduce harassment of these whales.
-We are part of the Youth Area Watch program which provides the opportunity for young students to accompany us during our research.
+We have been part of the Youth Area Watch program which provides the opportunity for young students to accompany us during our research.
+We make annual presentations in local schools.
 In addition, we provide research results and educational briefings to tour boat operators in both Seward and Whittier on a regular basis.
 We maintain a monitoring program that examines tour boat interactions with killer whales and seeks to reduce harassment of specific groups including the AT1 transients.
-We collaborate with the environmental monitoring program at Chenega village and exchange information on a regular basis.
+We collaborate with the environmental monitoring program at Chenega village and exchange information on a regular basis as well as involve residents in the ARGOS based tracking of whales.
+Our observer network is given verbal and web-based feedback on status of the whales creating support for conservation of these animals.